Offshore wind farm

 MHI Vestas Offshore awarded the contract for the supply of V164 wind turbines for the project.

-Northwester 2 has awarded the engineering, procurement, construction, and installation (EPCI) contract for the fabrication and installation of the foundations and wind turbines to Jan de Nul.
+Northwester 2 awarded the engineering, procurement, construction, and installation (EPCI) contract for the fabrication and installation of the foundations and wind turbines to Jan de Nul.

 Bladt Industries was awarded the contract for the design and fabrication of the offshore high-voltage station in May 2018.